 No pressure to ‘join a group’ — just local friendships that grow naturally.

-Whether you have just moved to Sheffield or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Sheffield, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: